foundation/foundation-cli/readme.md

-# Foundation CLI
+# TBG Foundation CLI

-This is the command-line interface for [Foundation](http://foundation.zurb.com) family of frameworks..
+This is a fork of the command-line interface for [Foundation](http://foundation.zurb.com) family of frameworks for use with internal TBG projects.
 It downloads and installs blank templates in any of the three Foundation frameworks:

 - [Foundation for Sites](http://foundation.zurb.com/sites), a framework for responsive websites.
 - [Foundation for Apps](http://foundation.zurb.com/apps), a framework for responsive web apps.